 SchoolsFirst Federal Credit Union Review: High Certificate Yields and Low Fees for Californians

-About SchoolsFirst Federal Credit Union
+SchoolsFirst Federal Credit Union Overview

 SchoolsFirst offers two checking account options: Free Checking and Investment Checking.
 All offer free, unlimited use of more than 28,000 ATMs through the CO-OP network of credit union ATMs.
-The accounts also come with 24/7 Online and mobile banking, eStatements and online bill pay.
+The accounts also come with 24/7 online and mobile banking, eStatements and online bill pay.

 Free Checking has no monthly service charge and no minimum balance requirement, though there is a $25 minimum opening deposit.
 There is a $1 charge per withdrawal for non-SchoolsFirst FCU/CO-OP network ATMs.

-SchoolsFirst has two main savings account options: Share Savings and My Custom Club Savings.
+SchoolsFirst has two main savings account options: Share Savings and My Club Savings.
 Neither has a monthly service fee.
 The Share Savings account has a $5 minimum deposit and is required to become a member of the credit union.
 You can then maintain your membership by keeping a $5 minimum balance in the account.
 There is no minimum deposit requirement with My Custom Club Savings.

 Like most credit unions, SchoolsFirst offers its members share certificates instead of CDs, but both work the same.
 SchoolsFirst certificates have a $500 minimum deposit requirement and come in terms of 30 days to five years.
-Interest rates are tiered by both minimum balance and term length, and can compete with just about any other financial institution out there.
+Interest rates are tiered by both minimum balance and term length, and they can compete with just about any other financial institution out there.

-For minimum balances of $500, the APY ranges from 0.05% for a 30-day certificate to 0.95% for a five-year certificate.
-The APY on a minimum balance of $20,000 goes from 0.20% for a 30-day certificate to 1.01% for a five-year certificate.
-A minimum balance of $50,000 has an APY range of 0.25% to 1.05%, while a minimum balance of $100,000 has a range of 0.30% to 1.10%.
+For minimum balances of $500, the APY ranges from 0.80% for a 30-day certificate to 4.20% for a five-year certificate.
+The APY on a minimum balance of $20,000 goes from 0.85% for a 30-day certificate to 4.25% for a five-year certificate.
+A minimum balance of $50,000 has an APY range of 0.90% to 4.30%, while a minimum balance of $100,000 has a range of 0.95% to 4.35%.

-SchoolsFirst only operates in California, but its network of 70 branches makes it accessible to most of the state’s residents.
+SchoolsFirst operates only in California, but its network of 70 branches makes it accessible to most of the state’s residents.
 Members also have access to more than 28,000 fee-free CO-OP ATMs nationwide.

 SchoolsFirst competes against several credit unions within California.
 Here’s how they compare.

-SchoolsFirst FCU vs. Golden 1 Credit Union
+Golden 1 Credit Union

-SchoolsFirst FCU vs. Redwood Credit Union
+Redwood Credit Union

 SchoolsFirst Federal Credit Union is an excellent choice for Californians who meet its membership requirements.
 Its few negatives, such as a thin lineup of checking and savings options, are more than offset by high certificate APYs, a large in-state branch network and a wide variety of products and services beyond basic bank accounts.

-Editorial Note: This content is not provided by SchoolsFirst Federal Credit Union.
-Any opinions, analyses, reviews or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by SchoolsFirst Federal Credit Union.
+Editorial Note: This content is not provided by any entity covered in this article.
+Any opinions, analyses, reviews, ratings or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by any entity named in this article.